Mentoring service

 – Family Solutions Manager

-Additional support for children & young people
+Mentoring for children and young people

-Responding to challenges during COVID-19
+Our growth – Responding to challenges during COVID-19

 In 2020, our mentoring support grew rapidly in response to the COVID-19 pandemic.
 The pandemic has and continues to have a deep impact on families in and around Rose Hill, with many complex repercussions.